Self made #girlboss. #latina. #creative.

 Mid twenties I discovered my passion for business.
-In 2012 I founded SIT Social: A Dog Lounge with $1,000 and some postcards while sleeping on friend's couches.
+In 2012 I founded Sit Social with $1,000 and some postcards while sleeping on friend's couches.
 Pet care supported my comedy habit and paid my bills.
 What I started with no experience, no network, and very little money expanded into a thriving company with a brick and mortar location in Chicago running 8 years strong. @sitsocial

 I founded Women In Comedy after experiencing a lack of safe spaces for women in the comedy scene.
 I created & produced events for thousands of women across the US in DC, NYC, Miami, Los Angeles, Chicago and more.
 I proudly developed and implemented a script to screen program called WiCo in partnership with 2112 for female comedic talent.

 In 2017 I was accepted to a Latinx incubator program where I designed and built Satira Tech - a one on one coaching platform to disrupt arts education.
-It is currently being piloted with the #1 comedy school - you guessed it - Second City.
+It was piloted with the #1 comedy school - you guessed it - Second City.
 It was a great learning experience and prototype.

 Thirties and beyond I am embarking into the world of scripted and unscripted television concepts.
 I love experimenting, learning, and growing as I collaborate with friends.
 I can't wait to sell my first show and I'm just getting started!
 I am especially drawn to unscripted concepts of the shero's journey, narratives about women's empowerment, exposés on inequity, and true stories about love's intense way of driving humanity for better or worse.